4 Types of Editing

 You should expect minor adjustments to the text, most of which will be non-negotiable, like periods or single spaces between sentences.
 So, there won’t be many changes for you to approve or reject in this round.

-You will mostly accept the final tweaks before publication, but you should still look it over to be sure everything is how you want it to be.
+You will mostly accept the final tweaks before publication, but the final decision is always yours.

 I realize money is always a factor, yet each level is necessary to prepare your novel for the world to appreciate.

 If you are skilled in some of these areas, that's great!
 DIY is an option for you.
 Still, it's best to hire a professional for the levels you aren't comfortable with.

 I hope you enjoyed this post!

 I'm a fiction editor, specializing in developmental, line, and copy editing for speculative fiction.